An Exegetical Commentary

 of the seven: Grk. hepta, adj., the number seven. seals: Grk. sphragis may mean either a device used to certify, such as a seal or signet, or a mark left by a device for certification (Danker).
 The book with seven seals was introduced in 5:1.
 The purpose of the seals was to keep the content of the book secret.
 Now that the Lamb has been declared worthy and every created thing has worshipped, the Lamb proceeds to open the seals.
 The releasing of the seal and opening the book are viewed as one act.
 Thus, John only knew there were seven seals after all seven were released.
 Each scroll was in a roll bound by a seal, which was encased by another scroll. and I heard: Grk. akouō, aor., to hear audibly with the ears, with focus on comprehension and understanding.

-one: Grk. heis. of the four: Grk. tessares, adj., the number four. living creatures: pl. of Grk. zōon denotes a living being that is not human and in Revelation is not really an animal of the usual kind.
+one: Grk. heis. of the four: Grk. tessares, adj., the number four. living beings: pl. of Grk. zōon denotes a living being that is not human and in Revelation is not really an animal of the usual kind.
+See the note on 4:6.
 One of the striking features of the throne panorama is four of the most unusual creatures John had ever seen.
 The unique creatures appear several times in Revelation (4:6, 8-9; 5:8, 14; 6:3, 5, 7; 7:11; 14:3; 15:7; 19:4).
 They are not the seraphim Isaiah saw (Isa 6:3) or the four living beings Ezekiel saw (Ezek 1:5-25; 10:1-22).
 There are too many dissimilarities for these separate descriptions to be of the same creatures.

 saying: Grk. legō, pres. part., to make a statement or utterance, whether mentally, orally or in writing, often used to introduce quoted material.
 The focus of the verb may be declarative, interrogative or imperative; here "saying, speaking."
 The Greek verb functions here as quotation marks for the text following since ancient writings did not contain punctuation. as: Grk. hōs, adv. used for comparison, here with focus on the idea of a pattern or model. a sound: Grk. phōnē, can mean (1) an auditory impression, sound, noise defined in the context; (2) the faculty of producing speech, voice; or (3) a system of communication, language (1Cor 14:10; 2Pet 2:16).
 The first meaning applies here.
 In the LXX phōnē generally renders Heb. qôl (sound, voice, BDB 876), the first usage of which is God's voice (Gen 3:8), and second the human voice (Gen 3:17), and these usages occur frequently in the Tanakh with various kinds of expression (DNTT 3:113).